Splitties/refreshVersions/docs/index.md

 ## Requirements

-- Gradle 6, the more recent version the better
+- Gradle 6.3+
-- Groovy or Kotlin DSL
-- IntelliJ IDEA & Android Studio
+- IntelliJ IDEA or Android Studio

 ## Try it out with zero setup!